Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 student_ages: Dict[str, int] = {"Alice": 20, "Bob": 25}

-Below is an example of a function that uses multiple types.
+Here is a function example using multiple types.

 from typing import List